 - Suffering withdrawal symptoms after a person stops drinking

 - Being unsuccessful when attempting to cut down or stop drinking

-- Increased amount of time spent drinking and recovering from it
+- An increased amount of time spent drinking and recovering from it

-- Craving and or strong urges to drink
+- Craving and or intense urges to drink

 - Missing work or school and poor performance because of drinking